-So LoanBuilder’s revenue requirement is seriously low―even lower than a lender like Fundbox, which asks for only $50,000 a year.
-(And keep in mind, your revenue doesn’t need to come from PayPal sales at all.
-You don’t even need a PayPal account to qualify.)
+In other words, LoanBuilder’s revenue requirement is seriously low―even lower than a lender like Fundbox (which asks for only $50,000 a year).
+And keep in mind, that your revenue doesn’t need to come from PayPal sales at all.
+You don’t even need a PayPal account to qualify.

 It’s also got pretty low requirements for how long your business has been around.
 LoanBuilder will accept a mere nine months in business.
-Other lenders, like Fundbox, accept younger businesses.
+Other lenders will accept younger businesses with 6 months or less.
 But since most online lenders look for one year or more (and traditional lenders look for two years or more), LoanBuilder still comes in on the low side.

 Qualifying for PayPal LoanBuilder financing

 Min. credit score